-If your health insurance provider is not listed above, or if you have questions about accepted insurance plans, call us at 412-692-CARE (2273).
+If your health insurance provider is not listed above, or if you have questions about accepted insurance plans, call us at 412-692-2273.

-Contact the Western Psychiatric Institute and Clinic Call Center (PsychCare+) 24/7 at 412-624-1000 to sign up for one of our welcome sessions.
+Contact the UPMC Western Psychiatric Hospital Call Center (PsychCare+) 24/7 at 412-624-1000 to sign up for one of our welcome sessions.
 At these sessions, you can learn more about our substance use program and discuss your needs with one of our therapists.

 Call the Center for Psychiatric and Chemical Dependency Program Services at 412-246-5910.

 For Suboxone, the Center of Excellence for Opioid Abuse is open for walk-ins — Monday through Friday from 9 a.m. to 5 p.m.

 For methadone or Suboxone treatment, you can come to Narcotic Addiction Treatment Program.
 We're open for walk-in intakes, Monday through Thursday at 7 a.m. and will request your records from your current clinic.